State of Illinois v. Alice Wynekoop: Looking for the "true motive"

 The questioning of Wynekoop continued into the evening on Friday as detectives sought a "true motive" for the crime.
 By then evidence and testimony given by Wynekoop herself offered several possibilities.
 She was "fearful of blame for killing the girl with the anesthetic."
-It was a mercy killing, because "'Rheta was an invalid… unbalanced and could not live long."
-She did it out of "accentuated affection" for her "ne-er-do-well and wayward" son to save him from an unhappy marriage, or she confessed out of sacrificial desire to "shield" Earle from culpability.
+It was a mercy killing, because "'Rheta was an invalid ... unbalanced and could not live long."
+She did it out of "accentuated affection" for her "ne'er-do-well and wayward" son to save him from an unhappy marriage, or she confessed out of sacrificial desire to "shield" Earle from culpability.
 She needed the money from the insurance policies to cover her indebtedness.

-November 27 to January 3 - Onward to trial
+November 27 to January 3: Onward to trial

 The following Monday, November 27, Earle Wynekoop was taken into custody once again and held at the Cook County jail on a charge of accessory before the fact of the murder of his wife.
 In the meantime, Wynekoop had become "seriously ill" and was treated in the hospital ward for a chronic bronchial cough and high blood pressure.
 By the end of the year, her health had improved enough, however, that she could take nourishment and read her Bible.
 She predicted, however, that hardening of her arteries would kill her before the start of the trial and stated that "death would not be unwelcome."

 Investigation and gathering of evidence for the case continued.
-Among facts being sought was the exact cause of Rheta's death—whether she was killed by the chloroform or the bullet.
-Pursuit of the information led to the exhumation of Rheta's remains on Monday, November 27, because physicians believed the original autopsy had been "bungled."
+Among facts being sought was the exact cause of Rheta's death: whether she was killed by the chloroform or the bullet.
+Pursuit of this information led to the exhumation of Rheta's remains on Monday, November 27, because physicians believed the original autopsy had been "bungled."
 They did not plan to make the results public.